jmcook1186/RemoteIceSurfaceAnalyser/README.md

 Create your `PROCESS_DIR`, e.g. `/scratch/BigSurfClass/`.

 You may want to set these environment variables in a shell file which you then `source` to execute whenever it is necessary.
-An example is provided in this repository.
+An example is provided in this repository (`setup_classifier.sh`).

+## Use

+There are two main steps: (1) pre-processing Sentinel-2 imagery, and (2) running the classification and albedo algorithms.
+Driver scripts are provided in this repository to accomplish these steps.

+Before you begin, make sure you have created a `template` file containing the settings for your desired workflow, and that you have set the environment variables needed by the workflow (see 'Setup' above).

+If you have created the suggestion bash script, then simply run:

+    source setup_classifier.sh

+### Pre-processing

+Run `python download_process_s2.py <template.template>`.

+### Classification

+Run `python run_classifier.py <template.template>`.

 ## Contributions